 Thanks to site builders like Jimdo, the Internet has become more accessible than ever before.
-No longer is it necessary to feel your way through the back end 'jungle' to create your very own website.
-In this review, we'll put Jimdo's marketing slogan of "You can too!" to the test and see if the service is all it makes itself out to be.
+No longer is it necessary to feel your way through the back end 'jungle' to create a website.
+In this review, we'll assess the merits of one of Jimdo's marketing slogans ("Websites without the effort") and see if the service is all it makes itself out to be.

 Jimdo is a website builder developed by the Hamburg-based Jimdo GmbH.
-According to its creators, the first version of the service was hashed out on an old farm in the north of Germany: Now the company has offices in Tokyo and has helped launch more than 20 million unique websites.
+According to its creators, the first version of the platform was hashed out on an old farm in the north of Germany.
+No longer working out of a pigsty (literally), the company now has offices in Tokyo and has helped launch more than 32 million unique websites.

-The service's drag and drop interface visualizes processes that would normally be accomplished through lines of code, fully embracing the "what you see is what you get" (WYSIWYG) principle.
+The service's drag and drop interface visualizes processes that would otherwise be accomplished through inputting lines of code, fully embracing the "what you see is what you get" (WYSIWYG) principle.
 This means that the elements you create, design, move, or delete in the editor appear exactly as they do on the finished site.
-As a result, Jimdo caters particularly to beginners, but don't let that fool you, it has a lot to offer experienced users as well.
+As a result, Jimdo is more than suitable for beginners, but don't let that fool you, it has a lot to offer experienced users as well.

 Pros and Cons